scaffold-eth/scaffold-eth/README.md

 - Tenderly / The Graph / Etherscan / Infura / Blocknative for infrastructure.
 - Support for L2 / Sidechains like Optimism and Arbitrum.

-# 📚 Documentation
+# 📚 Reasearch

-For a more in-depth explanation, documentation, tutorials, challenges, and many more resources, visit: [docs.scaffoldeth.io](https://docs.scaffoldeth.io)
+Tokenized real estate claims.

 # 🛠 Buidl